 There are case studies which are based on real-life examples, many exercises, multiple-choice questions and sample answers for students to test their knowledge with as they progress through the course.

-There is an annual cut-off date of 31st August for most exam papers.
+There is an annual cut-off date of 31 August for most exam papers.
+Knowledge of new regulations legislation issued by 31 August will be examinable in examination sessions being held in the following exam year.

 For specific details of examinable documents, please refer to the examinable documents section of this website for the paper you are interested in.

-ACCA has developed an Approved Learning Partner - content programme through which we give recognition to content providers who have been quality assured by ACCA.
+ACCA has developed an Approved Learning Partner programme through which we give recognition to content providers who have been quality assured by ACCA.

-Providers need to meet a number of challenging quality assurance measures to become an Approved Learning Partner - content.
+Providers need to meet a number of challenging quality assurance measures to become an Approved Learning Partner.

 The examiner marks three practice scripts produced for any markers to practise on.
 The marker gets them blank to mark and then can turn on the marks and the comments made by the examiner to explain the marks awarded.